 Third Year Advising Notes: Study abroad is possible within this plan, and most students go for a semester during their third year.
 Talk to your advisor about how to adjust your plan for study abroad.
-If you are planning to complete a certifiicate, you should start taking certificate classes in your third year.
+If you are planning to complete a certificate, you should start taking certificate classes in your third year.

 Goals: Research specific career options.
 Attend the Leeds and campus career fairs as well as networking events and employer information meetings.
 Pursue a leadership position within a student organization or volunteer group.
-Get to know your professors, especially in your area of emphasis - all IM students are assigned a faculty mentor.
+Get to know your professors, especially in your area of emphasis.
 Participate in a Careeer Trek to network and learn more about industries and companies.

-After your third year: Work with the Career Development office to pursue an IM related internship.
+After your third year: Work with the Career Development office to pursue a relevant internship.
 Take the GMAT if you are thinking about graduate school.